-With a middle class of over 300 million people, that’s growing annually, there are certainly a lot of opportunities for selling products to Chinese consumers.
+With a middle class of over 300 million people, which’s growing annually, there are certainly a lot of opportunities for selling products to Chinese consumers.
 But some products are more in demand than others.

 Top 10 Products to sell to China

-For similar reasons, imported brands are also popular in China.
+For similar reasons, imported shoe brands are also popular in China.
 Stadium Goods is one business that has realized success by selling shoes there.
 The company has found that some of its collectible sneakers that can’t be found in Chinese stores are especially popular.

 Jewelry is another popular category due to the quality and value of imported goods.
 Jewelry brands can increase their profits dramatically by selling on the Chinese online marketplaces.